 This course is designed to train public health and housing officials to comprehensively and uniformly enforce housing-related laws and regulations, including State Sanitary Codes (SSC) 105 CMR 400.000: General Administrative Procedures and 410.000: Minimum Standards of Fitness for Human Habitation, which we will refer to as 400 and 410, respectively.

 This course is coming soon!
-Please check back mid 2021 for alternate learning options.
+Please check back in early July for alternate learning options.

 What you’ll learn: